wonderwhy-er/custom-chatgpt-actions-server-boilerplate/README.md

-# custom-chatgpt-actions-server-boilerplate
-Node.js based boilerplate for custom action servers for ChatGPT, OpenAPI, LocalTunnel for local development and so on
+# Custom GPT Node.js Action server with LocalTunnel for local development

+# Hackaton live stream plan

+- [] What are CustomGPTs?
+Example of YouTube Summarisation
+- [] What are actions?
+- [] Server Commander Custom GPT project, what it includes and how it works
+- [] Goal 1: Extract minimal boiler plate in to separate GitHub repo.
+Aka Hello World for CustomGPTs actions
+- [] Stretch Goal 2: YouTube transcript extractor to Custom GPT